-Life is slow pace here in Alentejo and lunches are long followed with a siesta, typical Mediterranean style!
-Also known as the garden of Portugal Alentejo produces most of the grains and also famous for its wine and cork plantations.
+Life continues at a slow pace here in Alentejo and lunches are long, followed by a siesta, typical Mediterranean style!
+Also known as the garden of Portugal Alentejo produces most of the country’s grain and is also famous for its wine and cork plantations.
 The terrain is relatively flat and easy to explore.
 You can find the beautiful barley fields topped with small hill towns offering a unique experience.
 The area is home to many historic sites, including castles as well as many beautiful beaches on the Atlantic coast.

-The proximity to Spanish border, and the popular Monday markets taking place every other week attracting many domestic as well as Spanish day trippers to this small and beautiful town.
+The proximity to the Spanish border, and the popular Monday markets taking place every other week attract many domestic as well as Spanish day trippers to this small and beautiful town.